zrcoder/iCards/README.md

 A containner of views (like cards) can be dragged!
 ---

-There are only visible cards in memory, after you drag and removed the top one, it will be reused as the last one.
+There are only visible cards in memory, after you drag and removed the top one, it will be reused as the last one.<br>

 ![iCards](https://github.com/DingHub/ScreenShots/blob/master/0.png)
 ![iCards](https://github.com/DingHub/ScreenShots/blob/master/1.png)